loh-tar/filu/readme.txt

 One more package available in AUR: perl-date-simple

-To install TALib and muParser you could follow the Ubuntu instructions or use packages from AUR: muparser ta-lib
+To install TALib you could follow the Ubuntu instructions or use the package from AUR: ta-lib

 The database:
   postgresql

-After install of the server ensure that the server is running, now and in the future.
+After install of the server edit your /var/lib/postgres/data/pg_hba.conf file as Ubuntu.
+Restart the server and ensure that the server is running in the future.

-Note: If you are a champ, you write, and send me, a PKGBUILD.
+Note: If you are a champ you write and send me a PKGBUILD.

 1-2- Compilation